Outschool

 Licenciatura en Inglés desde College of Charleston

 Hello!
-I am a certified English/Language Arts teacher and believe in embracing the “light bulb” moments of discovery that happen both in and out of the classroom.
+I am a certified English/Language Arts teacher and ACE Educator and believe in embracing the “light bulb” moments of discovery that happen both in and out of the classroom.
 My goal is to make learning relevant to students’ interests by providing unique and fun ways to strengthen reading and writing skills, explore literature, and learn about our world.

 Classes I offer on Outschool include creative writing, essay writing, literature studies, phonics, and reading skills.
 I also offer private tutoring, catered to your learner's needs, for all ages.